gvanzin-allegheny/code-of-conduct/conduct.md

 #### Acceptable Conduct

 - Openness.
     It is important to be vulnerable in your group so that they understand your strengths and weaknesses within coding.
-Being open can also allow your team members to help you with problems you did not catch or understand withing your code.
+Being open can also allow your team members to help you with problems with your code that you did not catch or understand.
 - Retaining team members ideas
     This is a form of respecting everyone's thoughts and opinions.
 This means to keep or reserve someones idea to let your teammates know that they are heard within the group and their opinions matter.
 - Humbleness.